2nd Century Papyri Defending the Sabbath

 The New Testament is rife with examples of Sabbath keeping with both Jews and Gentiles (see Acts 17:1-4, 18:1-4 for two).
 Some believers will say that right after the early Apostles died Christians just suddenly changed the Sabbath.
 There is not any evidence of this “sudden change”, but we find the majority of Christians still honoring the Sabbath into the 400s AD and a little later.

-In the 1800s, there was a tremendous amount of archeological work done that supplemented and confirmed what the Bible already told us.
+In the 1800s, there was a tremendous amount of archaeological work that supplemented and confirmed what the Bible already told us.
 Among these findings were certain papyri documents discussing beliefs of the early church.
-In Egypt, the Oxyrhynchus Papyrus (c. late 100s or 200s AD) shows:
+In Egypt, the Oxyrhynchus Papyrus (c. late 100s or 200s AD) displays information about the Sabbath:

 “Jesus saith, Except ye fast to the world, ye shall in no wise find the Kingdom of God; and except ye make the sabbath a real sabbath, ye shall not see the Father” (Grenfell, Bernard P. and Hunt, Arthur S. The Oxyrhynchus Papyrus.
 Oxford University Press, London: 1898.
 Part 1, p.
 3. Logion 2, verso 4-11)